Alex Timbers: 2018–present

 In September 2021, Moulin Rouge!
-The Musical re-opened on Broadway and won 10 Tony Awards, including Best Musical.
-For his work on the production, Timbers won a 2021 Tony Award for Best Director of a Musical.
+The Musical re-opened on Broadway following a suspension due to the COVID-19 pandemic.
 That same month, American Utopia also re-opened on Broadway and received a 2021 Special Tony Award.

 On November 12, 2021, Moulin Rouge!
 The Musical began performances simultaneously in Melbourne at the Regent Theatre and in London's West End at the Piccadilly Theatre.
 In May 2022, the Australian production opened in Sydney.
 In April 2022, Timbers directed the first national tour of Moulin Rouge!
 The Musical, which opened in Chicago at the James M. Nederlander Theatre.
 In October 2022, the German production of Moulin Rouge!
 The Musical opened in Cologne and in December 2022 the Korean production opened in Seoul, both directed by Timbers.
-A Japanese production began performances in Tokyo in 2023 An eighth production in the Netherlands premieres in 2024.
+A Japanese production began performances in Tokyo in 2023 An eighth production in the Netherlands premiered in 2024.

 In April 2022, Beetlejuice re-opened on Broadway, now at the Marquis Theater.
 In November 2022, Timbers directed the first national tour of Beetlejuice, which premiered at San Francisco's Golden Gate Theater.
 The tour has consistently been among the top-grossing Broadway tours in various markets and recouped its investment in September 2023.
 An additional production aboard Norwegian Cruise Lines began in 2023.

 In 2023, Timbers returned to Broadway with three shows: Here Lies Love at the Broadway Theater, Gutenberg!
 The Musical! at the James Earl Jones Theater, and he served as Creative Consultant for Alex Edelman: Just For Us at the Hudson Theater, which Timbers then subsequently directed as a special for HBO.
+The same year, he directed John Mulaney: Baby J (2023) for Netflix.
+John Mulaney: Baby J won the Critics' Choice Television Award for Best Comedy Special, and for his work on the special as an executive producer, Timbers was nominated for the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).

 His debut picture book, Broadway Bird, was published by Feiwel and Friends, an imprint of Macmillan, on May 24, 2022.

-In the 2024 Tony award season, Alex Timbers directed “All in” which was a play/reading of the same piece every night but most of the time by different actors.
+In the 2024 Broadway season, Timbers directed All In which was a play/reading of the same piece every night with a rotating cast of actors.
+In fall 2025, he directed a production of Bat Boy: The Musical at the New York City Center which ran from Oct 29 – Nov 9, 2025.

-Currently in late July of 2025, Alex is working on the revival of “Batboy” at the nyc center!

-Television works

-Timbers directed and executive produced the television specials John Mulaney: Kid Gorgeous at Radio City (2018), Ben Platt Live from Radio City Music Hall (2020), and John Mulaney: Baby J (2023), all for Netflix.
-John Mulaney: Baby J won the Critics' Choice Television Award for Best Comedy Special, and for his work on the special as an executive producer, Timbers was nominated for the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).

-He is a co-creator with Jason Schwartzman, Roman Coppola, and Paul Weitz of the Amazon Studios series Mozart in the Jungle, which won the 2016 Golden Globe Award for Best Television Series - Musical or Comedy.
-He served as Co-Executive Producer on all episodes.
+In December 12, 2025, the Timbers-directed play All Out: Comedy About Ambition premiered in the Nederlander Theatre.
+With the play running simultaneously with Beetlejuice, Moulin Rouge!, and Just in Time at the time, Timbers became the fourth ever director to have four shows on Broadway at once.